ColasDroin/collider-dashboard/README.md

 ## Collider metadata

 The dashboard will work with or without a configuration file embedded as metadata in the collider json file.
 If the metadata is present, the dashboard will use it to infer the type of particles, the filling scheme path, etc. Otherwise, some data and tabs might not be available.
+Note that the filling scheme tab will be available if the filling scheme is provided as an argument, even if the metadata is not present.

 ## License